Lovygoogle/react-native-firebase/docs/auth/quick-start.md

 ### Subscribe to auth state changes

-Whenever a user performs an actions with your application, such as sign-in or signs-out, it is possible to subscribe to the events in real time using the `onAuthStateChanged` method.
+Whenever a user performs an actions with your application, such as sign-in or signs-out, it is possible to subscribe to the events in realtime using the `onAuthStateChanged` method.

 ```jsx
 import React, { useState, useEffect } from 'react';